taufik-nurrohman/parsedown-extra-plugin/README.md

 This is a paragraph.
 ~~~

-FYI, this format is also a valid format for average Markdown files.
+FYI, this format is also valid for average Markdown files.
 And so, it will degraded gracefully when parsed by other Markdown converters.

 ### Custom Code Block Class Format